Paducah

 -

-Global Laser Enrichment (GLE) has a contract with the U.S. Department of Energy to process uranium stored from past activities at the former DOE Paducah Gaseous Diffusion Plant.
-GLE acquired a 665-acre site adjacent to the former DOE plant for the new facility and the company plans to submit their license application to the Nuclear Regulatory Commission in mid-2025.
-If constructed, the facility will produce approximately 5 million pounds of uranium annually, accounting for about 10% of the country’s uranium demand.
+Global Laser Enrichment (GLE) has a contract with the U.S. Department of Energy to process uranium stored from past activities at the former Paducah Gaseous Diffusion Plant.
+GLE acquired a 665-acre parcel adjacent to the DOE Paducah Site for the new facility.
+The company received application acceptance from the National Regulatory Commission to license the Paducah Laser Enrichment Facility (PLEF) in 2025.
+Once constructed, PLEF will produce approximately 5 million pounds of uranium annually, accounting for about 10% of the country’s uranium demand.
 The first-of-a-kind project would construct the first laser enrichment facility in the world.

 -

-US uranium enrichment startup General Matter has signed a lease with the U.S. Department of Energy for the reuse of federal land at the former Paducah Gaseous Diffusion Plant in Kentucky for a new commercial uranium enrichment facility.
-General Matter acquired 100-acres of land at the site and provides the company with a minimum of 7,600 cylinders of existing uranium hexafluoride to supply fuel for the future re-enrichment operations.
+U.S. uranium enrichment startup General Matter signed a lease with the U.S. Department of Energy for the reuse of federal land at the former Paducah Gaseous Diffusion Plant in Kentucky for a new commercial uranium enrichment facility.
+General Matter acquired 100-acres of land at the site to supply fuel for future re-enrichment operations with 7,600 cylinders minimum of existing uranium hexafluoride.
 Construction of the new plant is expected to begin in 2026 with operations planned for 2034.

 Information in this profile is sourced from DOE, NNSA, and the site’s online resources.